waleedelhamey/Chicly/README.md

 git clone https://github.com/your-repo/chicly.git
 2. Set Up Database: Ensure you have a running instance of the database and the necessary tables for categories, products, and orders.
 3. Deploy the Application:
-o	Deploy the WAR file on a Java Servlet container like Apache Tomcat. o	Configure the database connection in the ORM layer.
+  •	Deploy the WAR file on a Java Servlet container like Apache Tomcat.
+  •	Configure the database connection in the ORM layer.
-4. Access the Admin Dashboard: o	After deploying, visit http://localhost:8080/chicly/admin to access the Admin Dashboard. o	Use the credentials set in the database to log in as an admin.
+4. Access the Admin Dashboard:
+  •	After deploying, visit http://localhost:8080/chicly/admin to access the Admin Dashboard.
+  •	Use the credentials set in the database to log in as an admin.
 ________________________________________
 # Admin Dashboard Highlights
 •	Simple and Clean UI: The admin dashboard is designed with simplicity in mind.
 All the key management features are easily accessible from the sidebar, and product details are displayed in a structured format.